 Clinical work consists of projects undertaken for clients for which the students conduct legal research, provide legal advice and draft legal documents.
 The clinical work is conducted in a team of 3 – 5 students with regular meetings with supervisors (and clients).

-In addition to the Clinical Programme of the Amsterdam Law Clinics , the Fair Work and Equality Law Clinic offers a thematic workshop to its students.
+Clinical Programme of the Amsterdam Law Clinics , the Fair Work and Equality Law Clinic offers a thematic workshop to its students.

 Through this workshop students will acquire a thorough knowledge of the regulation of work and the role of labour and equality law at EU and international level (ILO, UN, and Council of Europe).
 An overview will be provided of the European, international and Dutch legislation prohibiting discrimination on grounds of sex, race or ethnic origin, as well as on disability, age, sexual orientation or religion/beliefs in a number of areas.
 This background will allow students to analyse labour law, decent work, and equality law issues in the national and international legal context.